AhmedSayed97/Ahmed-s-Portfolio/README.md

 I worked on this project to show my skills in data analysis using Excel.

-* I got the data from kaggle's datasets.
+* I got the data from Kaggle's datasets.
 * Started the project by cleaning the data (checked if there are any duplicate values or missing values) 26 duplicates were found, no missing values were found.
 * Changed the data in **Gender** Column From **F** and **M** to **Female** and **Male**, the data in **Marital Status** column From **M** and **S** to **Married** and **Single** using **Find&Replace**.
 * Added a column **Age Category** using **IF** function.
-* Inserted the data into pivot tables, then inserted **pivotcharts** to visualize the data.
+* Inserted the data into pivot tables, then inserted **pivot charts** to visualize the data.
 * Inserted **pivotcharts** into a Dashboard.

 ## Overview of the Dashboard ![](https://github.com/AhmedSayed97/Ahmed-s-Portfolio/blob/main/pictures/Bike%20buyers.png)